 A Natural Disaster Doesn’t Have To Be A Disaster For You & Your Family

-Before a natural disaster strikes, begin your emergency disaster supplies kit.
-Emergency preparedness measures can protect your family and provide comfort in severe weather, a tornado warning or approaching hurricane.
+Before a natural disaster strikes, start working on your emergency disaster supplies kit.
+Emergency preparedness protects your family and provides comfort in severe weather, a tornado warning or approaching hurricane.

 The American Red Cross responds to natural disasters quickly and efficiently.
-If you have prepared for your family’s needs, then the resources available from the American Red Cross will help more people in need.
+If you have prepared for your own family’s needs, then the resources from the American Red Cross can help more people in need.

 Emergency management officials in your area will keep you informed, especially of evacuation orders.
 Know who your local emergency management officials are and how to communicate with them.
 You, however, are the front line of emergency management for your family.